-The contractor is expected to maintain finished work until it is accepted by the Department.
+Contractors are expected to maintain finished work until it is accepted by the Department.
 This includes removing graffiti, sweeping sidewalks, maintaining landscaping, and repairing work hit by traffic.

-The contractor may be reluctant to repair newly constructed work at their expense when damaged by the traveling public or by natural causes.
-However, both Subsection 105.15 and 104.04 place the responsibility of repairs on the contractor.
+Contractors may be reluctant to repair newly constructed work at their expense when damaged by the traveling public or by natural causes.
+However, both Subsection 105.15 and 104.04 place the responsibility of repairs on the Contractor.

 For example, guardrail and tubular markers have been hit on some projects only days after they were installed.
-The contractor is responsible for replacing these items at their expense until the roadway is accepted as part of either a partial or final acceptance in accordance with Subsection 105.20.
-Although the work itself may have been accepted by the Department, the responsibility of maintaining it does not shift to the Department until a formal acceptance of the project, or one of the following exceptions occur:
+Contractors are responsible for replacing these items at their expense until the roadway is accepted as part of either a partial or final acceptance in accordance with Subsection 105.20.
+Although the work itself may have been accepted by the Department, the responsibility of maintaining it does not shift to the Department until a formal acceptance of the project, or one of the following exceptions occurs:

-- The Department orders the roadway opened as specified in Subsection 105.18 - The Special Provisions specify payment for detour work per Subsection 104.04(A) - Maintenance is required during winter shutdown per Subsection 104.04(B) - The Resident Engineer orders the contractor to perform maintenance for public safety per Subsection 104.04(C)
+- The Department orders the roadway opened as specified in Subsection 105.18 - The Special Provisions specify payment for detour work per Subsection 104.04(A). - Maintenance is required during winter shutdown per Subsection 104.04(B). - The Resident Engineer orders the Contractor to perform maintenance for public safety per Subsection 104.04(C).